polyaxon/polyaxon/templates/polyaxon_cli/introduction.md

-Polyaxon CLI is a tool and a client to interact with your Polyaxon, it allows you to manage you cluster, users, projects, and experiments.
+Polyaxon CLI is a tool and a client to interact with your Polyaxon, it allows you to manage your cluster, users, projects, and experiments.

 ## Installation